flybyflo/ai-chatbot/README.md

 ## Credit

-This project started as the public <code>vercel/ai-chatbot</code> template and expanded to include Better Auth, MCP tool orchestration, A2A agent workflows, refreshed styling, and Azure platform support.
+Built with Convex for backend infrastructure, Better Auth for authentication, and the Vercel AI SDK for chat runtime.
+Includes MCP tool orchestration, A2A agent workflows, and Azure platform integrations.